 A commercial and solution-orientated service.
-Our team prides itself on its commercial yet robust advice.
-Our expertise, which is based on a wealth of regulatory, contentious and transactional experience, ensures a focused and cost effective approach when dealing with what are often complex and emotive issues.
+Our Group prides itself on its commercial yet robust advice.
+Our expertise, which is based on a wealth of regulatory, contentious and transactional experience, ensures a considered approach to what are often complex and emotive issues.

 Commitment.
 Developing deep and long-term relationships with clients is central to our approach.
 We feel strongly that only through this investment of time and effort can we fully understand our clients´ businesses and needs (both now and in the future).

 The right team.
-In addition to our own leading individuals, thanks to the firm´s independent status, we can tailor genuine and truly dedicated cross‑border environment, climate change and health & safety legal teams to match your needs.
+In addition to our own leading individuals, thanks to the firm´s independent status, we can tailor genuine and truly dedicated cross"‘border legal teams using the leading environmental, public law and regulatory specialists in any given jurisdiction.
 We also have strong links with a number of leading international technical consultancies, insurance brokers, lobbyists and PR firms.

 "...a major push into the environment sector."